 Market Depth will list the best Bid and Ask quotes from clients and which shall include the Limit orders placed by the trader.

 The Membership code is a unique serial code assigned to each Broker of the Exchange.

 The Broker code is a unique code assigned to each broker registered under the Exchange.

 If a trade is erroneously entered and deviates considerably from the market price (reference price) then it is considered as a “mistrade”.
 Upon final determination of a trade as a “mistrade” it shall be cancelled.

 All contract/instrument listed for trade and transaction in UDCX can have minimum and maximum order size which will be solely determined by exchange and will be informed to market participants through exchange circular.
 Minimum and Maximum order size can also vary from time and time and as per the order types.
 Minimum order quantity for various digital currencies are as follows:

 Maximum Order size will depends upon the availability of quantity in the market depth.
 Moreover, Minimum and Maximum order quantity can also vary from time to time depending upon the availability of contracts in the trading platform.

 The trader placing their order could get their order completely or partially fill at the price more than last traded price.
 The market order placed can be filled at a price different that most recent price due to the volume and price of orders which can be referred to slippage.

-Exchange in its sole discretion can place a withdrawal limitation on fiat currency and digital asset that Client and market maker have in their wallet and trading account.
+Exchange in its sole discretion can place a withdrawal limitation on fiat currency and digital asset that Client has in their wallet and trading account.
 Withdrawal limitation can vary from time to time and market participants will be informed about it through circular and messages.